Federico Andrada

-Federico Óscar Andrada (born 3 March 1994) is an Argentine footballer who plays for Chilean side Deportes La Serena as a forward.
+Federico Oscar Andrada (born 3 March 1994) is an Argentine footballer who plays for Peruvian side Carlos A. Mannucci as a forward.

 Career

 Andrada is a youth exponent from the club River Plate.
-He made his league debut at 3 June 2013 in a 2-0 away loss against Argentinos Juniors.
+He made his league debut at 3 June 2013 in a 2–0 away loss against Argentinos Juniors.
 He replaced Ariel Rojas after 86 minutes.
 He scored his first league goal on 10 August 2013 against Rosario Central.

 In 2018 he moved to Italy and joined Serie B side Bari.

 In 2022 he moved to Chile to join Primera División side Deportes La Serena.